mskian/livescore/README.md

 - Cheerio.js for scrape the content
 - axios - HTTP Client
-- Bundle the Package using browserify.JS `npm install -g browserify`
+- Bundle the Package using browserify.JS

 ## usage